 Have you had a roofing contractor knock on your door or send you a letter wanting to inspect your house for storm damage?
 This is a relatively new phenomenon, but I got a letter at my house recently from a roofer.
 The roofs in my neighborhood are about 17 years old, and many have started being replaced.
 The letter said that he replaced a roof on this street and another on the adjacent street due to storm damage, and he’d like to inspect my roof to see if my roof has been impacted with storm damage.

-Legitimate storm damage should be fixed by your insurance subject to your policy terms, but I’ve hears too many stories where these inspections create damage or exaggerate cosmetic damage to allow the roofer to put in a claim for the homeowner.
+Legitimate storm damage should be fixed by your insurance subject to your policy terms, but I’ve heard too many stories where these free roof inspections create damage or exaggerate cosmetic damage to allow the roofer to put in a claim for the homeowner.

 Often times they have the homeowner sign an assignment of benefits so that they can handle the claim settlement on the homeowner’s behalf.
 When they submit the claim, they end up inflating the costs so that a Florida roof that should cost $10,000 gets billed for $30,000.
 What if the insurance company doesn’t pay the inflated cost?
 Well that brings us to #3…